How to recruit the best digital marketing talent for your in-house team

 Finding employees for your in-house team is about assembling a cohesive group of digital experts who will deliver results – and it relies on thinking about recruitment differently.
 In short, you need to lead with the opportunity.

-A couple of weeks ago, we published a blog post on the benefits and drawbacks of using digital marketing agencies and recruiting an in-house digital centre of excellence.
+Previously, we published a blog post on the benefits and drawbacks of using digital marketing agencies and recruiting an in-house digital centre of excellence.

 Once you have this transition plan in place, it’s time for action.
 Recruiting digital talent is a lot more than handing roles over to a recruitment consultant; there are many ways you can take control of the process and get the people you want for your team.